Dungeons & Dragons (TV series)

-Dungeons & Dragons is an American animated television series based on TSR's Dungeons & Dragons role-playing game.
+Dungeons & Dragons is an American fantasy animated television series based on TSR's Dungeons & Dragons role-playing game.
 It is a co-production of Marvel Productions and TSR, with the Japanese Toei Animation.
 It ran on CBS from 1983 through 1985 for three seasons, for a total of twenty-seven episodes.

 The show focuses on a group of six friends who are transported into the realm of Dungeons & Dragons, following their adventures as they try to find a way home with the help of their guide the Dungeon Master while combating an evil wizard.